K9 Nose Work®

 Dogology’s nose work program is built on a foundation of behavior, education, and respect—for dogs and for the people who love working with them.

 Led by a Certified Nose Work Instructor (CNWI) with extensive behavior education and competition experience, our program emphasizes thoughtful skill development, emotional safety, and clear communication.
-Nose work here is never about rushing dogs through searches or measuring success by comparison.
-Instead, it’s about understanding the work, honoring the individual dog, and creating learning experiences that truly translate beyond the classroom.
+Nose work provides meaningful enrichment while building confidence and supporting healthy behavior.

 Small Class Size

-With class sizes capped at four dogs (occasionally five), the environment stays calm and manageable—especially for sensitive or environmentally cautious dogs.
+With intentionally small class sizes capped at four dogs (occasionally larger, but typically 4 dogs) - WNY’s smallest! - the environment stays calm and manageable, especially for sensitive or environmentally cautious dogs.
 This allows for deeper coaching, better observation, and more successful learning.

 A Behavior Informed Approach